jbcodeforce/jbcodeforce.github.io/docs/golf/index.md

 ![](./images/0811-05.png)

- > we can see also the left did not move. it has to move forward to help turning the hips
+ > we can see also the left part of the body did not move.
+It has to move forward to help turning the hips

-* Head starts to move out of the position to the right. not good
+* Head starts to move out of the position to the right.
+Avoid head movement.
-* shoulders turn supposed to be at 77, here 72 is good, and tilt should be 35.
-30 is still good
+* Shoulders turn supposed to be at 77, here 72 is good, and tilt should be 35.
+30 is still good.

-* Position 4: Zach is start hip sway on the left, going to the target.
-His head does not move at all
+* Position 4: Zach starts hip sway on the left, going to the target.
+His head does not move at all.
-* My arms bend, arms should not be use
+* My arms bend, arms should not be used

 ![](./images/0811-06.png)

  > arms just hold the club.

-* too much back swing, left knee blocked
+* Too much back swing, left knee blocked.

 * when going way down, hit sway should be around 3 toward and not 5.1
 * Zach has a longer distance hand to belt buckler because he started to move his hips to target before his back swing

 ![](./images/0811-07.png)